rancher/rio/README.md

 ### Staging Versions

-Service mesh will route traffic to given services.
-Services can have multiple versions of the service deployed at once and then the you can control how much traffic, or which traffic is routed to each version.
+Services can have multiple versions deployed at once.
+The service mesh can then decide how much traffic to route to each revision.

-### rio stage [OPTIONS] SERVICE_ID_NAME
+### rio stage [--image=IMAGE] [--edit] SERVICE

-The `rio stage` command takes all the same options as `rio create` but instead of updating the existing service, it will stage a new version of the service.
+The `rio stage` command will stage a new revision of an existing service. the existing service, it will stage a new version of the service.
 For example, below is scenario to do a canary deployment.